13 Days |

 On day 1, you will arrive in Bengaluru or Bangalore.
 Our representatives will be there to greet you and then will transfer you to the hotel.
 Spend the rest of the day at leisure.
 South India Temple Tour covers the best tourist destinations.
 Bangalore or Bengaluru evolved from the ‘Garden City’ to the ‘Silicon Valley of India’, it is the third largest as well as the most livable cities in India.
 This magical city is also considered one of the top locations where the entrepreneurs love to explore their business venture.
 In the 12th century, a king named the place "benda-kaal-uru" that means a town of boiled beans.
 During March or April of every year, a nine days festival, called the Karaga Shaktyotsava is celebrated and is dedicated to Goddess Draupadi.
 Being a cultural hub, it is also a land of classical music and dance.
 Spend the night here.

 Today, you will enjoy a tour to Bengaluru.
-First, you will be driven to Lal Bagh, nationally as well as internationally renowned center for the botanical artwork, conservation of plants and scientific study of plants.
+First, you will be driven to Lal Bagh, nationally as well as an internationally renowned center for the botanical artwork, conservation of plants and scientific study of plants.
 Spread across 240 acres and a home to 1,854 species of plants, it is a haven for nature lovers.
 Commissioned by Hyder Ali, completed by his son Tipu Sultan; this garden features the rare plants of French, Afghani, and Persian origin and has attained the status of a Government Botanical Garden.
 Next, you will be taken to the Maharaja's Palace, an epitome of architecture and beauty.
 Built in the year 1878, now, it is the chief attraction in Bangalore.
 Spread across 45,000 square feet this palace represents a mixture of Tudor and Scottish Gothic architecture and looks like the magnificent Windsor Castle in England.
 You will also visit the Government buildings and then drive to Mysore.
 Overnight is in Mysore.

 Today, you will explore Mysore, one of the most flamboyant places that represent history with its intricate architecture, dazzling royal heritage, famous silk sarees and many more.
 First, you will be taken to the Mysore palace.
 Orchestrated by the Maharaja Krishnaraja Wadiyar IV and expanded by his son; it is a beautiful edifice that will awestruck you.
 Here, you will find a blend of Hindu and Saracenic styles of architecture.
 Then you will visit the art gallery and drive to the Chamundi hill to have a look at the Chamundeshwari Temple.
 You will see the ‘city of palaces’ from the hill.
 On your way back, you will visit the Nandi Bull and spend the afternoon to visit places like Krishnarajasagar dam and the Brindavan Gardens.
 Spend the night in the hotel.